LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/introduction-jekyll.md

 title: "Introduction to Jekyll"
 ---

-### What is Jekyll?
+## What is Jekyll?

+### Overview of Jekyll

-**Jekyll** is a static site generator created by Tom Preston-Werner, co-founder of GitHub.
-It transforms Markdown, Liquid templates, and configuration files into a full static website.
-Jekyll is particularly popular because:
+Jekyll is a static site generator built written in Ruby.
+It takes your Markdown content, along with Liquid templates and configuration files, and turns it into a fully functioning static website.
+Unlike platforms like WordPress that rely on databases and server-side scripts, Jekyll generates simple HTML, CSS, and JavaScript files that can be hosted almost anywhere.
-- It integrates seamlessly with GitHub Pages.
-- It is customizable through themes, layouts, and plugins.
-- It is lightweight and straightforward, suitable for developers and technical writers.

-### What is a static site generator?
-A **static site generator (SSG)** is a tool that converts plain text files (commonly written in Markdown) and templates into a complete static website composed of HTML, CSS, and JavaScript.
-Unlike dynamic content management systems (CMS) such as WordPress, which generate pages on demand using a database, static sites are pre-built and served directly to the browser.

-### Advantages of static sites vs. dynamic sites (e.g., WordPress)
-**Static sites:**
-- **Speed:** Since pages are pre-rendered, they load much faster.
-- **Security:** With no database or backend code running, attack surfaces are greatly reduced.
-- **Cost efficiency:** Static sites can be hosted for free or very cheaply (e.g., GitHub Pages, Netlify).
-- **Version control friendly:** Content is stored in text files, which integrate smoothly with Git.

-**Dynamic sites (e.g., WordPress):**
-- **Extensibility:** Plugins and themes provide a wide range of features.
-- **Ease of use:** A graphical admin panel allows non-technical users to create content.
-- **Database-driven:** Content is generated dynamically from a database when requested.

-In summary, static sites provide speed, simplicity, and security, while dynamic sites offer flexibility and interactivity.

-### Real-world use cases
-Jekyll is widely adopted in different contexts:
+Created by Tom Preston-Werner (co-founder of GitHub), Jekyll powers GitHub Pages, which means you can host a site for free directly from a GitHub repository.
+This makes Jekyll especially popular for developers, writers, and creators who want a fast, low-maintenance, and cost-effective way to share content online.

+#### Key Features of Jekyll

+- Markdown Support: Write posts and pages quickly without worrying about HTML tags.

+- Liquid Templates: Use a simple templating language to manage layouts, loops, and variables.

+- Themes and Plugins: Customize your site easily with community-built or custom themes and plugins.

+- GitHub Pages Integration: Deploy directly from a GitHub repository with minimal setup.

+#### Real-World Ideal Use Cases

+Jekyll works best for:

 - **Blogs:** Markdown-based publishing makes writing and editing content easy.

 - **Portfolios:** Designers and developers can present their work elegantly.

-- **Documentation:** Many open-source projects use Jekyll to power their documentation.
+- **Documentation sites:** Many open-source projects use Jekyll to power their documentation.

 - **Personal websites:** Users can quickly deploy a secure and maintainable site.

+### How Websites Work

+#### HTML, CSS, JavaScript Basics

+At their core, websites are built from three main technologies:

+- HTML (HyperText Markup Language): The structure and content of a webpage (headings, paragraphs, links, images).

+- CSS (Cascading Style Sheets): The design and styling (fonts, colors, layout).

+- JavaScript: The behavior and interactivity (dropdown menus, sliders, dynamic updates).

+Every website you see online is powered by these three layers.

+### What is a Static Site Generator?

+A static site generator (SSG) automates the process of creating a website.
+Instead of writing raw HTML files for every page, you write your content in Markdown or another lightweight format, and the SSG (like Jekyll) compiles the plain text files into a complete static website composed of HTML, CSS, and JavaScript files.
+Templates, layouts, and reusable components keep your site consistent without repetitive coding.
+Unlike dynamic content management systems (CMS) such as WordPress, which generate pages on demand using a database, static sites are pre-built and served directly to the browser.

+### Advantages of Static Sites vs. Dynamic Sites

+Static sites (generated by Jekyll or similar tools):

+- Speed: Pages load quickly because they’re just prebuilt HTML files.

+- Security: No database or backend code, so fewer vulnerabilities.

+- Low cost: Can be hosted cheaply (or for free on GitHub Pages).

+- Simplicity: Less infrastructure to manage.

+Dynamic sites (like WordPress or Drupal):

+- Ease of use: Non-technical users can update content through a graphical user interface.

+- Extensibility: Large ecosystems of plugins and themes provide a wide range of features for added functionality.

+- Database-driven: Suitable for sites needing user accounts, comments, or e-commerce.

+In summary, static sites provide speed, simplicity, and security, while dynamic sites are better for feature-heavy applications.

-### About this Course
+## About This Course

+This course will take you from zero to a fully working Jekyll site:

+- How to install Jekyll and set up your development environment.

+- The anatomy of a Jekyll project and how to customize it.

+- How to create content with Markdown, posts, and pages.

+- How to deploy your Jekyll site to GitHub Pages or other hosting platforms.

-This course introduces you to the core structure of a Jekyll site and walks through how to configure, create, and style content.
-By the end, you’ll be able to set up a basic site, write posts and pages, and customize layouts with themes and templates.
+By the end, you’ll be able to set up a basic Jekyll site, write posts and pages, and deploy to a hosting platform.